Other Courses and Options Available to CJS Students

 • This program has a September and February intake

 • Apprenticeship Manitoba – successful students will be eligible to enter a two-year apprenticeship in a salon, which will lead to red seal journeyman status as a Hairstylist.
-Students may be eligible to begin a paid apprenticeship while enrolled in the progra
+Students may be eligible to begin a paid apprenticeship while enrolled in the program

 Information Systems: Designed for students with strong personal interest in computer repair and networking and to prepare students for employment in the installation and maintenance of computer hardware, software, and network infrastructure.
 ATC is part of the Cisco Academy Program.